Kansas City crime family: Early history

 Their fortunes greatly improved with the introduction of Prohibition, when they became the only group bootlegging alcohol in Kansas City.
-Their rackets at this time were controlled by John Lazia, who later became the leading figure when the organisation expanded.
-The gang was given virtually a free hand to operate by their boss Tom Pendergast, head of the Pendergast Machine that controlled Kansas City's government at the time.
-Under Pendergast, Kansas City became a wide-open town, with absolutely no alcohol-related arrests being made within city limits during the entirety of Prohibition.
+Their rackets at this time were controlled by John Lazia, who later became the leading figure when the organization expanded.
+The gang was given virtually a free hand to operate by boss Tom Pendergast, head of the Pendergast Machine that controlled Kansas City's government at the time.
+Under Pendergast, Kansas City became a wide-open town, where Prohibition was enforced selectively and strategically by the Pendergast-controlled police department.
 The DiGiovanni family directly benefited from this lack of enforcement of prohibition laws.

 Post-Prohibition

 When Prohibition ended in 1933, the family, although already involved in various rackets, allegedly began extorting bars.
 On July 10, 1934, Lazia was assassinated, probably on the orders of his underboss, Charles Carrollo, who ruled as boss until his arrest in 1939 for tax evasion.
 His underboss Charles Binaggio then became the new boss and expanded the family's areas of labor into racketeering.
 With the help of Binaggio, Forrest Smith was elected in the Missouri gubernatorial race of 1948, and he took office on January 10, 1949.
 Binaggio was seen as a liability to the Mafia's nationwide commission, and it was decided that Binaggio should be killed.
 He was assassinated on April 6, 1950, and his successor Anthony Gizzo died of a heart attack in 1953.